A&E Changed The Title Of ‘Generation KKK’ To ‘Escaping The KKK’ After Public Outrage

 “In consultation with our partners at the ADL [Anti-Defamation League] and Color of Change, the network is changing the name of the show to ensure that no one can mistake its intent and that the title alone does not serve to normalize the Klan,” A&E said in a statement.
 “The new title: Escaping the KKK: A Documentary Series Exposing Hate in America better reflects our longstanding intention and the content itself.”

 According to Salon, the new A&E show Escaping the KKK will focus on the mothers and children of the Klan who are trying to escape the group and lead normal lives.
-According to the report, the new reality show will follow the lives of anti-racism activists Daryle Lamont Jenkins, Arno Michaelis and Bryon Widner.
+According to the report, the new reality show will follow the lives of anti-racism activists Daryle Lamont Jenkins, Arno Michaelis, and Bryon Widner.
 The new A&E stars will be confronting the patriarchs of families who want to leave the Klan to try and talk them into leaving or at least convince them not to indoctrinate their children into the KKK culture.

-A&E didn’t just change the title to the show in order to get a handle on the outrage over their newest offering.
+A&E didn’t just change the title of the show in order to get a handle on the outrage over their newest offering.
 They are also now partnered with Color of Change, an African-American civil rights group.
 They are also working with the Anti-Defamation League.
 As part of their new agreement with Color of Change, content will be shown between the segments from civil rights leaders to help explain and add context to the content within the show.

-The network is doing everything they can to make it clear that their new reality show.
 Entertainment Weekly reported that Rob Sharenow, Executive Vice President & General Manager of A&E and Lifetime, said the goal of the series is ” to expose and combat racism and hatred in all its forms.”
 Escaping the KKK is not about glorifying hate groups in America.

 A&E title change: “Generation KKK” to “Escaping the KKK: A Documentary Series Exposing Hate in America.”
 Good move! https://t.co/P2dAnDvzNT